 While a peer has segments stored locally, other segments that are streamed from other peers for the purpose of consumption are transient.
 In the current implementation of DeMSI, both types of segments are managed by the Segment Cache.
-The future version will include the Storage Manager agent that manages the inter-peer redistribution of the new segments received from other peers through their re-distribution process.
+The future version will include the Storage Manager agent that manages the inter-peer re-distribution of the new segments received from other peers through their re-distribution process.

-3.2.1 Forward Error Correction and Segment Structure
+3.2.1.
+Forward error correction and segment structure

 In order to avoid re-transmission of lost packets that may occur in the streaming, each segment is encoded using a Forward Error Correction (FEC) algorithm before sending to the consumer.
-The FEC encoding process is associated a parameter known as tolerance level $l{FEC} : 0 < l{FEC} < 1$ , which indicates the maximum packet loss rate that the FEC can tolerate.
-DeMSI employs a fixed tolerance level approach such that each segment is stored pre-encoded with FEC at the peer.
+The FEC encoding process is associated a parameter known as tolerance level $l{\text{FEC}}$ : $0 < l{\text{FEC}} < 1$ , which indicates the maximum packet loss rate that the FEC can tolerate.
+DeMSI employs a fixed tolerance level approach such that each segment is stored preencoded with FEC at the peer.
 FEC deals with data in blocks, or in other words, packets.
 A segment has to be split up further into small blocks, which we call fragments, such that it can be transmitted in series of packets.
-The fragment size is defined such that each fragment can be fitted into a packet of the sub-stream.
+The fragment size is defined such that each fragment can be fitted into a packet of the substream.
 It makes perfect sense to use the same segment structure for the FEC algorithm to encode.

-Let as define $\zeta$ as the size of a segment and $\rho$ as the size of a fragment in bytes.
-Then each segment consists of $\xi = \zeta / \rho$ fragments.
-When a segment is encoded with FEC, the size of each segment stored in a subscriber peer becomes $\zeta / (1 - l{FEC})$ .
-Hence an encoded segment consists of $\xi{FEC} = \zeta / \rho (1 - l{FEC}) = \xi / (1 - l{FEC})$ encoded fragments.
+Let as define $\varsigma$ as the size of a segment and $\rho$ as the size of a fragment in bytes.
+Then each segment consists of $\xi = \varsigma/\rho$ fragments.
+When a segment is encoded with FEC, the size of each segment stored in a subscriber peer becomes $\varsigma/(1 - l{FEC})$ .
+Hence an encoded segment consists of $\xi{FEC} = \varsigma/\rho(1 - l{FEC}) = \xi/(1 - l{FEC})$ encoded fragments.
 At the consumer side, a segment $S_i$ is decoded on-the-fly using a separate thread after receiving any $\xi$ of the $\xi{FEC}$ fragments that belong to $S_i$ .

-We decide to employ a Reed-Solomon based FEC algorithm in DeMSI because it guarantees the tolerance level, regardless of order and which $\xi$ of the $\xi{FEC}$ fragments are received.
+We decide to employ a Reed-Solomon based FEC algorithm in DeMSI because it guarantees the tolerance level, regardless of order and which $\xi$ of the $\xi{\text{FEC}}$ fragments are received.
 Moreover, it has existing Java code available [4].
 However, the downside of the algorithm is slow, although this does not introduce much of a problem during the evaluation when it is executed in a Pentium 4 class PC.
 Another FEC implementation known as the Tornado Codes [20] should be more desirable.
-Unfortunately an existing piece of working code is yet to be found.
-Although Tornado Codes uses a probabilistic approach, where it does not guarantee a 100% QoS in terms of tolerance level, it claims to be a lot more efficient than the Reed-Solomon's approach.
+Unfortunately an existing piece of working code is vet to be found.
+Although Tornado Codes uses a probabilistic approach, where it does not guarantee a 100% OoS in terms of tolerance level, it claims to be a lot more efficient than the Reed-Solomon's approach.

-3.3 The Knowledgebase of Discovered Peers
+3.3.
+The knowledgebase of discovered peers

-DeMSI has to maintain the Peer Cache - a semi-persistent knowledgebase of discovered peers for the purpose of monitoring and selection of candidates to be active serving peers.
+DeMSI has to maintain the Peer Cache - a semipersistent knowledgebase of discovered peers for the purpose of monitoring and selection of candidates to be active serving peers.
 The name "semi-persistent" comes from the fact that the Peer Cache does not maintain a global collection of peers, although the knowledge is stored in the file system for subsequent streaming sessions.
 Rather, the Peer Cache maintains a limited number of candidates.
 When DeMSI acquires knowledge of a new candidate peer and the Peer Cache reaches the limit, the least recently contacted candidate is removed.
 The knowledge of a new candidate peer comes from one of the two sources: either from the response of a Peer Hunter's hunting request, or the hunting request from another peer.